105: The Boswell Sisters, ‘Crazy People’

 Daffy people like me go crazy over things you do.

 First of all, it’s a very cheeky song.
-Using derogatories in a positive sense was, to my mind, an invention of the 1960s.
-There’s nothing ironic about ‘hip’ or ‘cool’.
-But ‘freaks’ and ‘bad’ are ironic.
+Using derogatories in a positive sense I had thought was an invention of the 1960s (‘bad’, ‘freak).
 Our sisters here are praising a state of frenzy (in love).
-It seems to me that this is a loosening of corset restraints that only occurs in the 1920s, especially in dance and jazz music.
+It seems to me that this is a loosening of corset restraints that only occurs in the 1920s and 30s, especially in dance and jazz music.

 What else do we have here?
 The airtight harmonies.
 Connee’s solo at 17″.
 The vocal instrumentals at 30″.
 The syncopation at 45″.
 The cut-time section starting at 1’00″—if you listen closely, you’ll hear at least two more shifts in tempo within that section!
 Connee’s scat at 1’20”, leading into a magical shift on the chorus from major to minor.
 Some very dark, soulful harmony singing towards the end, then a precise wah-wah finish.